 Step 3.
 Tap the menu button in the upper right corner to choose a resolution.

 Step 4.
 Tap the Settings option to change the interval, the stabilization option, and the encoder.

 Step 5.
 Get back to the camera interface and start recording.
 When you end it, the video will be saved in the photo gallery.

-Either you get a photo sequence or a pre-proceed video from the camera, you need the time lapse software to edit it somewhat, e.g. converting still photos into a video, speeding up or slowing down the time lapse pro-processed by the camera, and merging it with other videos.
+Either you get a photo sequence or a pre-processed video from the camera, you need the time lapse software to edit it somewhat, e.g. converting still photos into a video, speeding up or slowing down the time lapse preprocessed by the camera, and merging it with other videos.